 Do you have a well-tuned Got-It-Right-Antenna?
 As you might imagine, this approach takes more time and is harder to perfect than being a nitpicker.
 It takes more effort to catch people doing well, but when you do catch them getting it right, it motivates them toward change because it is God’s kindness that leads to change.

 It is logical for you to assume He will be kind when you come to Him with your problems.
-He has shown His kindness in the past, and you can be assured He will be kind to you when you come to Him in the future.
+He has shown His kindness in the past, and you know He will be kind to you when you come to Him in the future.

 - Does the person you want to see change know you are for them? (cf. Romans 8:31)